 What’s the cost to purchase miles through this promo?

 Historically Alaska Mileage Plan seems to offer anywhere between 35% and 50% bonuses on purchased miles.
-So the 40% bonus isn’t quite as good as it gets.
-The way I see it, it could make sense to buy points with an immediate use in mind, but if you’re buying points speculatively it makes sense to wait for a 50% bonus.
+When they offer that deal, the price per purchased mile ranges from ~1.97 cents per mile with a 50% bonus, to ~2.19 cents per mile.

 The maximum number of miles you can purchase per transaction is 60,000 pre-bonus, and you can purchase a total of up to 150,000 miles per calendar year.
 However, if you’re an Alaska elite member there’s no limit to how many miles you can buy.

 Who should buy Alaska miles with a 50% bonus?